Geometric criteria for overtwistedness

-In case $c\in[0,1]$ is a critical value of $f$ with a unique critical point $p$ of index $n$ then $\Lambda^{c-\e}_p\sse(f^{-1}(c-\e),\ker\lambda)$ is a Legendrian submanifold.
-If this Legendrian is loose, we say that $p$ is a \emph{flexible} critical point (in dimension $2n=4$, $p$ is called flexible if $\Lambda^{c-\e}_p$ has overtwisted complement, though we do not discuss this dimension anywhere in this paper).
+In the particular case in which $c\in[0,1]$ is a critical value of $f$ with a unique critical point $p$ of index $n$ then $\Lambda^{c-\e}_p\sse(f^{-1}(c-\e),\ker\lambda)$ is a Legendrian submanifold.
+If this Legendrian is loose, we say that the critical point $p$ is a \emph{flexible} critical point.

 \begin{definition} A Weinstein cobordism $(W,\lambda,f)$ is said to be \emph{flexible} if every critical point of $f$ is either subcritical or flexible. \end{definition}